bobpepin/sqltables/README.md

 New tables are created with the `load_values` method on the Database object.
 Tables are queried with the `view` and `table` methods, which execute an SQL query and return a new `Table` object backed by a temporary view or table.
 Within SQL queries, the special name `_` refers to the table associated with `self`.

+See the `examples/` folder for example usage, in particular the [Machine Learning Example](https://github.com/bobpepin/sqltables/blob/master/examples/Machine%20Learning.ipynb).

 A simple example:
 ```python